top of page

 Let's look at the criteria:

-2. Recurrent use of the substance resulting in a failure to fulfill major role obligations at work, school, or home.
+2. Recurrent use of the substance failing to fulfil major role obligations at work, school, or home.

 3. Continued use of the substance despite having persistent or recurrent social or interpersonal problems caused or exacerbated by the effects of its use.